 Calder Road Elementary is committed to the success of students.
 We will work together with parents, community members and staff to monitor the effectiveness of our Parental Involvement and Title I Programs in order to provide excellence in education.
-This policy will be promoted by the administrators, principals, and others staff as we seek active participation by our parents.
+This policy will be promoted by the administrators, principals, and other staff as we seek active participation by our parents.

-Hughes Road Elementary Family Engagement Policy2021-2022
+Hughes Road Elementary Family Engagement Policy 2022-2023